News

 She is the co-founder of Moffat Crime Fest, bringing top crime authors to the Dumfries and Galloway town of Moffat.
 She also runs writing retreats in her secluded home.

-She lives in the South-West of Scotland with her Norwegian husband, and two decrepit cats.
+She lives in the South-West of Scotland.

 December 9 2025